 The technique appears to have antidepressant effects but more study is needed.

 Another new treatment that uses the same principles as ECT is magnetic seizure therapy (MST).
 It uses magnetic fields rather than electric current to induce a seizure.
 Using this technique, it is possible to more closely focus on and better control what part of the brain is being stimulated.
 It appears this added control helps minimize memory loss.
-This treatment’s effectiveness is still being investigated.
+This treatment’s effectiveness is also still being investigated.